xaizone/xaizone.eu/content/post/easy-way-to-deploy-jekyll-to-server.md

 and that's it!

-github will now take care of building and deploying your jekyll website to your server.
+GitHub will now take care of building and deploying your Jekyll website to your server.